Why take a writing course?

 Who may enrol in a writing course?

 Students enrolled in a graduate program at McGill.
 If you are currently in the thesis evaluation or per credit non-thesis program, you are able to register for a course, but you will be responsible for the fees associated with those categories, along with the fees associated with the Graphos course.

-McGill postdoctoral fellows and non-McGill graduate students may be able to register for Graphos courses as "Special Students" in the School of Continuing Studies on a case-by-case basis (please contact us at graphos [at] mcgill.ca for more details).
+McGill postdoctoral fellows and non-McGill graduate students may be able to register for Graphos courses as "Special Students" on a case-by-case basis (please contact us at graphos [at] mcgill.ca for more details).

 - Strategies WCOM 635